wzhudev/reverse-linear-sync-engine/README.md

 1. The model’s name and constructor function are registered in `ModelRegistry`'s `modelLookup`.
 2. The model’s name, schema version, and property names are combined into a **hash value**, which is registered in `ModelRegistry` and used to check the database schema.
 If the model’s `loadStrategy` is `partial`, this information is also included in the hash.

-> [!NOTE]
-> When discussing the implementation, it is highly recommended to also read the code.

 ### Properties